Chiang Dao and Doi Chiang Dao Wildlife Sanctuary

 Muang Khong Road

 Access beyond the checkpoint requires the same permit as issued from the wildlife sanctuary office.
 It should be possible to reuse the same permit as used to ascend the mountain the previous day, or purchase a new ticket at the checkpoint.
 From the checkpoint the road climbs steeply up from about 500 metres to 1,210 metres passing through mixed evergreen, oak-pine and pine forests.
 Parking areas along the steep, winding lower sections of the road are somewhat limited.
 A day spent simply stopping and walking along this road is likely to produce some good species.
 The road can be busy at times as locals from Muang Khong travel back and forth with market produce to markets in Chiang Dao and beyond.
 It's well worth spending some time at the checkpoint and birding the higher trees in this area.
 It's also an excellent place for photographing butterflies in the dry season.
 The small stream flowing past here can be followed in the dry season and contains a usual selection of forest species including Green-legged Partridge.
 Flowering or fruiting trees will hold a collection of sunbirds, leafbirds and barbets.
 Square-tailed Drongo-Cuckoo and Yellow-vented Flowerpecker are regular in this area.
 It's also one of the few places where Oriental Pied Hornbill can be found in the north.
 The open pines at the highest parts of the road have been known to hold Giant Nuthatch, and scanning distant snags might find Oriental Hobby.
-More common species along the road include Blue-eared Barbet, Japanese Tit, Grey Treepie, Laced Woodpecker, Mountain Tailorbird, Hill Blue Flycatcher and Indian White-eye.
+More common species along the road include Blue-eared Barbet, Cinereous Tit, Grey Treepie, Laced Woodpecker, Mountain Tailorbird, Hill Blue Flycatcher and Indian White-eye.
 In the cool season the usual confusing batch of leaf warblers might hold Claudia's Leaf Warbler.

 A few hundred metres before the highest point of the road is a signposted trail to the summit.
 It's a stiff 7.5 kilometre walk, only open during the dry season, that few birders undertake, but passes through a succession of interesting forest with Crested Finchbill and Brown-breasted Bulbul.
 Beyond the summit of the road, forest continues down the other side for at least another 15 kilometres, with the altitude ranging down to about 600 metres.
 As the slope is gentle, long stretches are easy to walk and the birding from the roadside can be good.
 This area has not been well explored.